nda-kd/heXico/README.md

 # Project: heXico

-This project is a chat web application template with validated login and sign-up page, ability to write message on Screen and navigate through pages.
+This project is a chat web application with static user, validated login and sign-up page, ability to send messages for each user and navigate through pages and set up your profile once your in your account.

 #### Technologies include:

-* Html-css, React, ES6, Redux, Scss, React-router-dom, Material-ui-react
+* Html-css, React, ES6, Redux, Scss, React-router-dom, Material-ui-react, react-emoji-picker

 ## Pages:
 * [Login](https://nda-kd.github.io/heXico/#/)